Living building material: Growth Kinetics

+Phase Transformations

+Calcium carbonate has multiple crystal polymorphs and amorphous precursors.
+In MICP, the most stable end product is usually calcite with rhombohedral crystal, but metastable forms appear transiently.
+Initially, a hydrated amorphous CaCO3 (ACC) phase or transient vaterite may form.
+ACC is highly soluble and will rapidly recrystallize.
+Classic Ostwald's rule of stages applies: the system often precipitates the least stable form first and then transforms to more stable polymorphs.
+For example, under many conditions ACC precipitates first, then crystallizes into vaterite, and finally reorders into calcite.
+In microbial settings, organic molecules such as proteins or polysaccharides and solution chemistry involving Mg2+, phosphate, etc. can stabilize vaterite or even aragonite.
+However, in neutral pH soils the dominant phase transformation is usually vaterite-to-calcite.

+The availability of nucleation templates also influences polymorphism.
+Bacteria and algae can selectively induce aragonite or calcite by producing specific organic matrices.
+In laboratory MICP studies, adding magnesium or certain biopolymers tends to favor aragonite or inhibit calcite nucleation.
+Conversely, in many ureolytic MICP experiments calcite is observed as sharp-edged rhombs since Ca2+ binds more strongly to cell surfaces than Mg2+.
+In all cases, the multistep crystallization path (ACC → vaterite → calcite) is governed by the interplay of kinetics and thermodynamics, where higher supersaturation and rapid urea hydrolysis often push the system through these transformations quickly.

 Uses

 Biocement is currently used in applications such as in sidewalks and pavements in buildings.
 There are ideas of biological building constructions as well.
-The uses of biocement are still not widespread because there is currently not a feasible method of mass producing biocement to such a high extent.
+The uses of biocement are still not widespread because there is currently not a feasible method of mass-producing biocement to such a high extent.
 There is also much more definitive testing that needs to be done to confidently use biocement in such large scale applications where mechanical strength can not be compromised.
 The cost of biocement is also twice as much as normal concrete.
 Different uses in smaller applications however include spray bars, hoses, drop lines, and bee nesting.
 Biocement is still in its developmental stages however its potential proves promising for its future uses.